-The CPP disability benefit is a monthly benefit available to eligible CPP contributors who are unable to work at any job regularly because of a severe and prolonged disability.
+The CPP disability benefit is a monthly benefit available to eligible CPP contributors who cannot work at any job regularly because of a severe and prolonged disability.

 At age 65, a CPP disability benefit beneficiary starts to receive a regular CPP retirement pension, and CPP disability payments stop.